-NPAIT is a public entity investment pool operated under the direction of a Board of Trustees and specifically designed for Nebraska Public Agencies.
-Accordingly, its portfolio at all times consists solely of instruments in which Public Agencies are permitted to invest funds under Nebraska law.
-All net income of the trust is determined as of the close of business on each banking day and is credited thereafter pro rata to each participant's account.
+NPAIT and Nebraska CLASS are public entity investment pools operated under the direction of Boards of Trustees and specifically designed for Nebraska Public Agencies.
+Accordingly, their portfolios at all times consists solely of instruments in which Public Agencies are permitted to invest funds under Nebraska law.
+All net income of the pools is determined as of the close of business on each banking day and is credited thereafter pro rata to each participant's account.
 Net income which has accrued to each participant is converted as of the close of business of each calendar month into additional units which thereafter are held in each participant's trust account.
 Since net income of the funds is allocated among participant's each time net income is determined, the net asset value remains at \$1.00 per unit.
-Securities held by NPAIT are not held in the District's name.
+Securities held by NPAIT and Nebraska CLASS are not held in the District's name.